aralec/viet-puzzle-resolver/README.md

 ⏯️ Run following command :
 `docker-compose up --build`

-⚠️ CORS Errors still to be resolved
+⚠️ CORS Errors still to be resolved when using docker-compose

 ## Launch project locally